sherzodcode/diary-API/readme.txt

 It's 19:25 i'm in my room.
 Today i added 4 questions to my "JOB INTERVIEW" repository , which i made last night, now, there r 5 questions if count all of'm.
-I have to add 65 more questions to that repository, They r in telegram cloud By adding those questions and answers , i myself is learning from that too
+I have to add 65 more questions to that repository, They r in telegram cloud By adding those questions and answers , i myself is learning from that too, i'm reLearning now

 //////////